 - 950 Palladium: 6g @ $9.74 per gram = $58

 - 18k Gold: 7g @ $24 per gram = $160

-The platinum version of this set would've cost you 4 TIMES more than a white gold version.
+The platinum version of this set would have cost you 4 TIMES more than a white gold version.

-With palladium overtaking platinum’s price this year, it’s interesting to see a mere 10 years ago the metal cost of this set would've been 10 TIMES higher than a palladium version.
+With palladium overtaking platinum’s price this year, it’s interesting to see a mere 10 years ago the metal cost of this set would have been 10 TIMES higher than a palladium version.
 That’s why we recommended palladium at that stage.

 - 950 Platinum: 10g @$28.44 per gram = $284

 - 950 Palladium: 6g @ $30.42 per gram = $180

 - 18k Gold: 7g @ $30.42 per gram = $213 / $250

 18k White gold contains about 16% palladium, and when that is factored in the 18k price would be closer to $250.
 That’s right at the platinum price.